World-Architects/event-sourcing-example/readme.md

  * **HTTP port**: 2212
  * **TCP/IP**: 1113

+You can change the configuration in [config/config.php](../config/config.php).

-If you need further assistence with the event store please check the official documentation https://eventstore.org/docs/.
+If you need further assistance with the event store please check the official documentation https://eventstore.org/docs/.

 ## Shell Scripts